skovaka/UNCALLED/README.md

 In enrichment mode, UNCALLED will eject a read if it *does not* map to the reference, meaning your target should be the reference.
 In depletion mode, UNCALLED will eject a read if it *does* map to the reference, meaning your target should be everything except your reference.

 Note that enrichment necessitates a quick decision as to whether or not a read maps, since you want to eject a read as fast as possible.
 Usually ~95% of reads can be mapped within three seconds for highly non-repetitive references, so setting `-c/--max-chunks-proc` to `3` generally works well for enrichment.
 The default value of `10` works well for depletion.
+Note these values assume `--chunk-size` is set to the default 1 second.

 UNCALLED currently does not support large (> ~100Mb) or highly repetitive references.
 The speed and mapping rate both progressively drop as references become larger and more repetitive.